pluresideas/pluresideas.github.io/index.md

 I would encourage reviewers to communicate with authors of merge requests using GitLab comments.
 The advantage is that there is a record of these communications available to anyone participating.

 ### How to distribute code reivew workload?
 Developers love coding but not so much doing code reviews, naturally.
-On my project developers who wrote the code are responsible for finding reviewers.
+On my project, developers who wrote the code are responsible for finding reviewers.

 How do I fairly distribute this kind of work?
 How do I ensure that the code base knowledge spreads among the developers evenly?